bkolligs/matrix-math-library/bench/README.md

 # Benchmarking
-This is the folder that contains the actual benchmarking.
+This is the folder that contains the actual benchmarking of SIMD vs Scalar instructions.

+# Matrix Math

 The methodology is to test the Scalar and vectorized code independently.
 I'll run a million operations and average the execution time of each.